Daniel Keast

 Pico 8 3D Rendering: Projection

-This Pico 8 cart projects a square in 3D space onto the screen.
+This Pico 8 cart projects the points of a square in 3D space onto the screen.
 Click here to give it a try, and here to download it.

 Pico 8: Mode 7